oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

     sudo systemctl daemon-reload
     sudo systemctl restart confluent-kafka-connect

-to apply new environments to confluent-kafka-connect
+to apply new environments variables to confluent-kafka-connect service.

-Load the Confluent Connect S3 Sink connector with configuration to access Oracle Object Storage.
+Load the Confluent Connect S3 Sink connector with configuration to access OCI Object Storage.

 Note: We are setting the below parameters with OCI specific values (not AWS values):

-    "s3.region": "us-phoenix-1"
-    "store.url": "intmahesht.compat.objectstorage.us-phoenix-1.oraclecloud.com"
+    "s3.region": "us-phoenix-1"    (replace with region where bucket was created) "store.url": "intmahesht.compat.objectstorage.us-phoenix-1.oraclecloud.com"

 Replace the above with values from prerequisites above.